 |135 Developing Economies||ECON 002, 010; MATH 020 or higher|

 |198 Selected Topics||Varies|

-Courses aimed at juniors and seniors: Our most advanced courses build proficiency in economic theory and data analysis.
+Our most advanced courses build proficiency in economic theory and data analysis.
+Most students in these courses are majors but nonmajors are welcome.
 All four courses are required for the Economics major and the Quantitative Economics major.
 ECON 190 is a capstone in which students read recent research and complete their own research project.